mizamae/TPV/README.md

 Once up and running the first thing that appears is the login page.
 ![login page](/assets/images/login.png)
 The login in this project has been established by an identifier (no username and password).
-The user identifier is a uuid4 code that is assigned to each user when created.
+The user identifier is a code (up to 20 characters long) that is assigned to each user when created.
 Create a superuser by issuing the following command
 ```